Mirco

 Their standard libraries are superior.

+Their eco systems are superior for doing backend work.
 The productivity you think you lose by writing c# instead of javascript is more than made up by the eco system, the tools and the language.

 You will also just be a better programmer with a more clear understanding of the difference between client and server.